How to Sell Ticketmaster Tickets on StubHub (2026 Guide)

 Got Ticketmaster tickets you can’t use?
 You can resell them on StubHub in about 10 minutes.
 We tested the full process on an iPhone 15 running iOS 18.3, from listing to transfer, and it’s straightforward once you know which steps to follow.

-• You do not transfer tickets before they sell; wait for StubHub’s sale confirmation email with the buyer’s email address, then complete the transfer through your Ticketmaster account.
+- You don’t transfer tickets before they sell; wait for StubHub’s sale confirmation email with the buyer’s email address, then complete the transfer through your Ticketmaster account.

-• Tickets listed at 20% above face value for a popular artist sold within 72 hours in our testing, while tickets priced 50% above face value for the same event sat unsold for 3 weeks.
+- Tickets listed modestly above face value for a popular artist sold quickly in our testing, while tickets priced far above face value for the same event sat unsold for weeks.

 #Can You Sell Ticketmaster Tickets on StubHub?